aslamdoctor/rearrange-woocommerce-products/readme.txt

 3. Now here check for “Default Product Sorting”.
 4. Make sure it is set to “Default sorting (custom ordering + name)”

-**Some products are missing when sorted by categories?
-Follow the solution below:**

-The workaround solution for this is to simply go to **Admin > Rearrange Products > Sort by Categories** and then select each category one by one from the Dropdown, and DON'T click the “Save” button.
-This will update all categories metadata into database one by one and will fix your issue.
-This is just a **one-time process** and it will fix your issue forever.
-What is happening here is that the categories that you have not organized, don’t have metadata(for sort order) in the database.
-And because of that, some products don’t appear on those categories.

 **If you have huge list of product and the plugin is not saving the sort order changes**

 Then it may be issue with PHP configuration done on your server for `memory_limit` and `max_execution_time`.